smart-data-models/dataModel.WaterDistributionManagementEPANET/Pipe/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `bulkCoeff[number]`: Use a positive value for growth and a negative value for decay.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `diameter[number]`: The pipe diameter  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `endsAt[string]`: The ID of the node where the pipe ends  - `flow[object]`: Rate of flow from `startsAt` node to `endsAt` node, measured by a device at the link (pipe, valve or pump)  - `id[*]`: Unique identifier of the entity  - `initialStatus[string]`: The link status at the start of the simulation.
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `diameter[number]`: The pipe diameter  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `endsAt[uri]`: The ID of the node where the pipe ends  - `flow[object]`: Rate of flow from `startsAt` node to `endsAt` node, measured by a device at the link (pipe, valve or pump)  	- `observedBy`:
+- `id[*]`: Unique identifier of the entity  - `initialStatus[string]`: The link status at the start of the simulation.
 Enum:'OPEN, CLOSED, CV'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `length[number]`: The actual length of the pipe.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  .
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `minorLoss[number]`: Unitless minor loss coefficient associated with bends, fittings, etc  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `quality[object]`: Observed quality in the network component  - `roughness[number]`: The roughness coefficient of the Pipe.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `quality[object]`: Observed quality in the network component  	- `observedBy`:
+- `roughness[number]`: The roughness coefficient of the Pipe  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startsAt[string]`: The ID of the node where the pipe begins  - `status[string]`: The dynamic state of the node.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `startsAt[uri]`: The ID of the node where the pipe begins  - `status[string]`: The dynamic state of the node.
 Enum:'OPEN, CLOSED, CV'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `tag[string]`: An optional text string used to assign the pipe to a category, perhaps one based on age or material  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI-LD Entity Type.
-It has to be Pipe  - `velocity[object]`: Observed velocity in the link (pipe, valve or pump)  - `vertices[*]`: Coordinates of all vertices in the pipe, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON   - `wallCoeff[number]`: The wall reaction coefficient for the pipe.
+It has to be Pipe  - `velocity[object]`: Observed velocity in the link (pipe, valve or pump)  	- `observedBy[uri]`: Where the velocity has been observed
+- `vertices[*]`: Geoproperty.
+Coordinates of all vertices in the pipe, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON   - `wallCoeff[number]`: The wall reaction coefficient for the pipe.
 Use a positive value for growth and a negative value for decay.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  .
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  .
 Model: [https://schema.org/Number](https://schema.org/Number)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->